Waltzing Lobelia. Just perfect, don’t you think?

 New online class provider, The Amazings, is offering a free class to new users.
 The Amazings is a little different from other online class sites in that they are focusing on gathering the knowledge, experience and wisdom of our elders… In their words “Preserving knowledge.
 Celebrating handmade.
 Encouraging generations to collaborate.
 Sharing stories.”

 Remembrance Day around the Commonwealth, and Armistice Day in the UK.
 A moment of silence is observed at the 11th hour of the 11th day of the 11th month around the world, to honor those who have served for their countries in armed conflict, and who have lost their lives.
 The poppy is the traditional symbol, and a group of knitters in Stafford, UK, made a beautiful and moving poppy tribute.

 We’ve all thought about this: this knitter actually did it!
 Wisconsin knitter Judy Mickel got herself some sheep to raise for their wool.
 She has a flock of 18 Shetland Sheep, and she says that although she knows she’s not making money from them, she is covering her costs and very much enjoying her new hobby.

-Not knitting, but still absolutely wonderful: crafter Karen Nyberg made this little dinosaur pal for her three-year-old son.
-While IN SPACE, on the International Space Station.
+.
+While crafter Karen Nyberg made this little dinosaur pal for her three-year-old son IN SPACE, on the International Space Station.
 ‘Mr. Saurus’ is made from bits and pieces she could scrounge: his outside is leftover velcro-like fabric that lines Russian food containers and he is stuffed with bits of T-shirt.